tsufbechor/SealDetection/README.md

 Accuracy has risen and the inference time of the whole pipeline in C++ is around 100-150ms.

-New Seal system is running in multiple ports Worldwide
+New Seal system is running in production in multiple ports Worldwide